3 women say Renaissance Festival boss assaulted them as teens

 The two women behind the latest charges came forward once word circulated about Ellinger's arrest in late January.

-One of the women told police that she was 15 years old when the 24-year-old Ellinger took her into a Trail of Terror trailer in 2012 and had sex with her.
+One of the women told police that she was 15 when the 24-year-old Ellinger took her into a Trail of Terror trailer in 2012 and had sex with her.

 Another woman who contacted police about a month ago said she was 17 and he was 28 when Ellinger assaulted her in 2017 on the job at the Renaissance Festival and at the Trail of Terror.

 She also said Ellinger took her to his mother's home and forced her to join in sex with him and his girlfriend.
-County Attorney Ron Hocevar said Thursday that "we're interested into looking into that" encounter and possibly charging her as an accomplice.
+County Attorney Ron Hocevar said Thursday that "we're interested into looking into that" accusation and possibly charging the girlfriend as an accomplice.

-At one point, the woman recalled telling Ellinger that she was sexually abused as a child by a family member.
+At one point, the latest accuser recalled telling Ellinger that she was sexually abused as a child by a family member.
 Ellinger used that information to "role play like he was the abuser from her prior victimization," a scenario that made her feel degraded, the charges read.

-About a year later, he started working for Trail of Terror along with the Renaissance Festival.
+About a year later, he started working for Trail of Terror and the Renaissance Festival.

 A spokeswoman for the operators of the two attractions, Shakopee-based Mid-America Festivals, said the company does not initiate background checks on prospective contractors but has them promise in writing to follow its policies, including avoiding harassment or causing other harm.
 Each of the contractors also attest to having a history free of crimes or conduct that causes or risks violence against vulnerable adults or children.

-In June 2018, a former longtime Renaissance Festival manager was charged with rape, however the case was dismissed in October 2020 because his accuser has been unable to travel to Minnesota to testify due to COVID-19 concerns.
+In June 2018, a former longtime Renaissance Festival manager was charged with rape.
+But the case was dismissed last October because his accuser has been unable to travel to Minnesota to testify due to COVID-19 concerns.

 The woman's attorney, John Klassen, said at the time of the dismissal that prosecutors told him they intended to refile the case in 2021 when everyone can appear in court safely.
-As of yet, a refiling has yet to occur.
+No refiling has yet occurred.

 Carr Hagerman, 62, has denied the assault, saying he knew the accuser from work but was never alone with her.